StarCarefree/OpenLink2/TEMPLATE_README.md

 #### 5. **Rename package structure**

-Rename the `cn.scarefree.openlink2` package in `src/main/java/` to match your `mod.group` and `mod.id`.
+Rename the `com.example.modtemplate` package in `src/main/java/` to match your `mod.group` and `mod.id`.

 #### 6. **Update resource files**